-Adaptive equipment that may help with mobility and safety after surgery into the shower, sit or stand at the sink to sponge bathe.
+Adaptive equipment that may help with mobility and safety after surgery

 Items that may improve your bathing safety

 - Showers are generally permitted, but not tub soaks. - Your discharge instructions should tell how to protect/care for your incision during showering. - The first few times you shower, have a family member or caregiver stay close enough to assist if needed.